jaredlcs/MKRec/README.md

 - **YouTube Integration**: The system leverages the YouTube API to find top sound test videos for each keyboard in the database.

-- **Embedding and Query**: It uses the ChromaDB library to embed keyboard data and search for similar keyboards based on your query.
+- **Embedding and Query**: It uses the ChromaDB library to embed keyboard data and the OpenAI embedded search function to find similar keyboards based on your query.

 ## How to Use